akash01-arch/Walmart-Retail-Intelligence-Analytics/Dashboard_README.md

 ## 7. Final Dashboard Summary

 The Walmart Inventory & Sales Intelligence Dashboard shows that Walmart has strong sales performance, especially in Electronics and high-performing stores like Los Angeles.
 However, the business faces major operational risk due to high stockout rates and weak forecasting accuracy.

-The most important improvement area is inventory planning.
-Walmart should focus on high-demand products, high-risk stores, supplier lead times, and products with high forecast error to reduce stockouts and protect revenue.